-Child profection and safeguarding policy 5

-Policy statement and principles Child protection statement Policy principles Policy aims 5 5

-Safeguarding legislation and guidance

-Roles and responsibilities The Designated Safeguarding Lead The Deputy Designated Safeguarding Lead The Governing Body The Headteacher 8 9 9

-Good practice guidelines and staff code of conduct 11

-Abuse of position of trust 11

-Children who may be particularly vulnerable 11

-Early Help and use of the Early Help Assessment process 12

-Attendance 13

-Children Missing from Education 13

-Children who run away or go missing from home or care 15

-Helping children to keep themselves safe 15

-Support for pupils, families and staff involved in a child protection issue 16

-Complaints procedure 17

-Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing g) 17

-Managing allegations against staff 17

-Staff training 18

-Safer recruitment Regulated Activity Governors Volunteers Supervised volunteers Contractors 20 20 20

-Site security 21

-Behaviour management 21

-Record keeping 21

-Confidentiality and information sharing 22

-Extended school and off-site arrangements 23

-Photography and images 23

-Online safetyOnline communication between staff and pupils

-Child protection procedures Recognising abuse Physical abuse 24
+Child protection and safeguarding policy Error!
+Bookmark not defined.
+Policy statement and principles Child protection statement Policy principles Policy aims Error!
+Bookmark not defined.
+Safeguarding legislation and guidance COVID-19 Roles and responsibilities The Designated Safeguarding Lead The Deputy Designated Safeguarding Lead The governing body The headteacher Good practice guidelines and staff code of conduct 11 Abuse of position of trust Children who may be particularly vulnerable Children with special educational needs and disabilities or wh o have mental health needs.13 Early Help and use of the Pathway to Change process 14 Attendance 15 Children Missing from Education 15 Children who run away or go missing from home or care 17 Helping children to understand and recognise risk and identif y available support 18 Support for pupils, families and staff involved in a child prote ction issue 19 Complaints procedure 20 Staff reporting concerns about a colleague or other adult who (Whistleblowing) Managing allegations against staff 21 Staff training 22 Safer recruitment 23 Site security 25 Behaviour management Searching Record keeping 26